AS Nancy Lorraine: History

 The following year, the club still was a strong candidate for promotion.
 Finally, on 25 April 2016, after 3 years of absence, the club assured promotion to Ligue 1 with 3 games to spare by beating Sochaux 1–0 on match day 35.
 On match day 37, they beat Evian 1–0 to clinch the Ligue 2 title, their fifth second division crown after 1975, 1990, 1998 and 2005.

-In December 2020, after Chien Lee, PMG, Partners Path Capital and Krishen Sud acquired AS Nancy, the club appointed Gauthier Ganaye as CEO.
-In May 2021, AS Nancy appointed Daniel Stendel as head coach.
-In September 2021, Stendel was dismissed as head coach after failing to win any of the first ten league games of the season.
+The following season, 2016–17, the club finished in 19th place, and were relegated to the Ligue 2 after one season.
+They remained in that division until 2022, being relegated to the Championnat National for the first time in club history.

+On May 2, 2025, Nancy crowned champions and secure promotion to Ligue 2 from next season after defeat Nîmes Olympique with narrowly 1-0 a goal winning by Teddy Bouriaud in 53th minute, ended three years in third tier and return to second tier after three years absence.

 Home Stadium

 Opened on August 8, 1926, the Stadium originally known as the University Stadium or Essey Bridge Sports Park, was originally intended for the Lorrain University Stadium.
 Fully devoted to the cause of FC Nancy, Marcel Picot, a hatter installed in the 1930s in the city centre, will become president of the club and leave his name to the compound.

 The complete renovation of the Marcel Picot stadium, led by the Bernt-Morillon-Thouveny agency on behalf of the Urban Community, took place between 1999 and 2003.
 It increased the capacity of the stadium to 20,087 seats and covered.
 Another expansion project is planned, bringing the stadium's capacity to 32,000 seats.